ElektraInitiative/libelektra/doc/help/kdb-editor.md

 ## Strategies

 - `validate`:
-  apply meta data as received from base, and then cut+append all keys as imported.
+  apply metadata as received from base, and then cut+append all keys as imported.
   If the appended keys do not have a namespace, the namespace given by `-N` is added.